souzabel/souzabel/README.md

 Living in Belo Horizonte, Brazil 🇧🇷

 - :pencil: I am currently studying *Node and NestJS*
-- :computer: JavaScript, Csharp, TypeScript and Angular
+- :computer: JavaScript, TypeScript and Angular
 - :arrow_down: Connect with me on other networks

 <div>